ErickSch/ErickSch/README.md

 **`Hello`**

 I'm a graduate from B.S. in Computer Sciences & Technologies in 2025 at ITESM in Mexico.
-I'm originally from Culiacán, Sinaloa but I studied in Monterrey, Nuevo León in Mexico.

 **`👨‍💻 I've programmed in:`**